10 Ways to Get Politically Involved

 Whether at the local, county, state, or national level, you can run for office.
 For each office, there may be age requirements, residency requirements, the need for signatures on a petition, and/or filing fees.
 There are forms to be filed, deadlines to be met, and detailed campaign finance reporting requirements.

-The Texas Secretary of State's website has information on Running for Local Office.
-The City Secretary's office and the RISD Elections office will also be good sources of information about running for local office.
+See our Running for Local Office page for details on how to run for local positions in Richardson.
+The Texas Secretary of State's website also has information on Running for Local Office.
+The City Secretary's office and the RISD Elections office are additional sources of information about running for local office.